tadpol/Avrian-Jump/README.markdown

 This assembler doesn't know about the various AVR devices, and so will happily assemble any of the known mnemonics into the output.
 Even if your target device has no idea what to do with them.
+It has assembled blink tests for the ATmega168 and the ATTiny13, so it seems pretty flexable.
+(Avrian Jump currently only supports the ATmega168 though.)

 Outputs
 -------

-A ladder can be turned into an ASCII form, assembler, a S19 file and an played as a WAV.
-The WAV file is formatted to be something the [Audioino][] bootloader recognises.
-The S19 can be feed into avrdude.
-The assembly is mostly for debugging.
-The ASCII format is for easy sharing of ladders.
+A ladder can be compiled into a few different formats:

+- ASCII
+  - This the only form can can be converted back into a ladder.
+	- This is for sharing your ladder with others, or saving a ladder for later.
+- S19
+  - If you don't have an [Audioino][] bootloader, but still want to use a ladder.
+A S19 can be saved as a file, and loaded with [avrdude][].
+- WAV
+  - A [Audioino][] compatible wav file for loading the ladder onto an .
+- Assembler
+  - This is mostly around for debugging the ladder compiler.
+It can be interesting to look at too.

 License